-When the grain used to brew Rauchbier is killed, some of it is smoked in much the same way that you would smoke meat.
+When the grain used to brew rauchbier is killed, some of it is smoked in much the same way that you would smoke meat.
 The resulting beer is amazing and holds a variety of deep and wide flavors; notes of leather, jerky, and soil are regularly detected.
-Talk about an interesting chicken!
+This makes interesting chicken.

 Wheat and Fruit Beers